sirdog9001/EnduraNet-Docs/docs/permissions.md

-# Introduction
-EnduraNet uses a modular permissions model where individual users are assigned individual permissions that allow very specific actions.
+EnduraNet uses a modular permissions model where users are assigned *individual permissions* that allow *very specific* actions.

 EnduraNet determines whether an individual can login by checking to see if they have atleast 1 permission.
 If they do, the login will be successful and they will be able to see and access the *Data Management* tab.
 If not, they will be kicked back to `members.php` with a generic access denied message.